-Fair value is the price that would be received to sell an asset or paid to transfer a liability in an orderly transaction between market participants at the measurement date.
+Fair Value of Assets: Fair value is the price that would be received to sell an asset or paid to transfer a liability in an orderly transaction between market participants at the measurement date.
 Fair value measurements must maximize the use of observable inputs and minimize the use of unobservable inputs.
 There is a hierarchy of three levels of inputs that may be used to measure fair value: